 - The licensing authority or the local housing authority can also make an application to the residential property tribunal for a rent stopping order if property management activities carried out are unlicensed or a landlord knowingly instructs an unlicensed agent.

-- The licencing authority, local housing authority or a tenant may make an application to the residential property tribunal for a ‘rent repayment order’ if property management activities carried out are unlicensed or a landlord knowingly instructs an unlicensed agent.
+- The licensing authority, local housing authority or a tenant may make an application to the residential property tribunal for a ‘rent repayment order’ if property management activities carried out are unlicensed or a landlord knowingly instructs an unlicensed agent.

 For more information about how NLA Accreditation and Courses work with Rent Smart Wales, you can contact NLA using 02078408920 or via email.